Second Offense OWI Charges

 If you’ve been charged with Operating While Intoxicated and it’s not your first time, you can’t afford to take chances.
 A conviction for a second offense OWI can be expensive, cost you your driver’s license and even mean jail time.

-The attorney’s at Sharp & Storm, PLLC have the knowledge and experience to advise and represent you in a second offense OWI case.
+The attorney’s at Sharp & Associates Law Firm have the knowledge and experience to advise and represent you in a second offense OWI case.
 Just as in a first offense OWI case, there are many possible lines of defense, including: